flatironinstitute/sciware/36_ReproduciblePaper/main.md

   - Example: don't reimplement your own PCA; use libraries like scikit-learn instead.  <!-- .element: class="fragment"  -->
   - Look for: well-documented, widely used, and actively maintained tools.   <!-- .element: class="fragment"  -->

-#note: First of all, it is important to choose your tools wisely.
-Your code should focus mainly on your research question, and standard processing steps should be handled by established tools when available.
-When deciding between tools, what I look for is: well-documented, widely used, and actively maintained.
-In general, try not to depend on other research code, this type of code is not meant for stable distribution.
-If you depend on research code, expect breaking changes at every release.
+#note: Let's start with choosing your toolkit.
+The tools you select form the foundation of your workflow, so it’s crucial to pick wisely.
+Your primary focus should be on addressing your research question.
+Standard tools, like scikit-learn for machine learning or numpy for numerical computations, help you avoid reinventing the wheel and are reliable because they’re widely used and maintained.
+Prioritize tools that are well-documented and actively supported by the community to ensure stability and longevity.

 ### Open Source First